json420/degu/doc/degu.client.rst

         Will be ``True`` if the connection has been closed, otherwise ``False``.

-    .. method:: close()

-        Shutdown the underlying ``socket.socket`` instance.

-        The socket is shutdown using ``socket.shutdown(socket.SHUT_RDWR)``,
-        immediately preventing further reading from or writing to the socket.

-        Once a connection is closed, no further requests can be made via that same connection instance.
-To make subsequent requests, a new connection must be created with :meth:`Client.connect()`.

-        After this method has been called, :attr:`Connection.closed` will be ``True``.

-        Note that a connection is automatically closed when any unhandled exception occurs in :meth:`Connection.request()`, and is likewise automatically closed when the connection instance is garbage collected.

     .. method:: request(method, uri, headers, body)

         Make an HTTP request.